-- White and Rose Wines: decanting is not necessary, even though you may use a small chilled decanter.
+White and Rose Wines: decanting is not necessary, even though you may use a small chilled decanter.

-How to Choose the Right Red Wine Decanter
+How to Choose the Best Red Wine Decanter?

 Some shapes of wine decanters:

-A wine aerator is technically more useful than decanter but not so attractive.
-I use the standard model of red wine decanter.
+A wine aerator is technically more useful than a decanter but not so attractive.
+I use the standard model of a red wine decanter.
 Those type of decanter is my choice, and of course, I recommend it from my point of view.
 Somehow best meets all the requirements of a good decanter.

 How to Use a Red Wine Decanter?

-Pour wine that it hits the surfaces of the glass.
+Pour wine that hits the surfaces of the glass.
 You’d like to do that so that there is more oxygen vulnerability into the surface of the wine.

 Below are a few examples: